Allegryan/cse15l-lab-reports/labReport1.md

 `ssh cs15lsp23zz@ieng6.ucsd.edu`

+(Make sure that the "zz" in the example above is replaced with *your* account's specific last 2 digits !!)

 If it is your first time connecting to a certain server, you'll likely receive a message asking whether or not you'd like to continue connecting.
 In this case, just type `yes` in the terminal and press enter.

 Following this, you'll now be prompted to type in the password associated with your class-specific account.
-If you do not already know your password or would like to reset it before finishing connecting, then you can follow the steps found here:
+If you do not already know your password or would like to reset it before finishing connecting, then you can follow the steps found [here](https://drive.google.com/file/d/17IDZn8Qq7Q0RkYMxdiIR0o6HJ3B5YqSW/view).